leanprover/lean4/README.md

   "https://github.com/leanprover-community/mathlib4.git"
 ```

 The next run of `lake build` (or refreshing dependencies in an editor like VSCode) will clone the mathlib repository and build it.
-Information on the specific revision cloned will then be saved to `manifest.json` in the workspace's `packageDir` (by default, `lean_packages`) to enable reproducibility.
+Information on the specific revision cloned will then be saved to `lake-manifest.json` to enable reproducibility.
 To update `mathlib` after this, you will need to run `lake update` -- other commands do not update resolved dependencies.

 For a theorem proving packages which depend on `mathlib`, you can also run `lake new <package-name> math` to generate a package configuration file that already has the `mathlib` dependency (and no binary executable target).